 - Represented pharmaceutical companies in government investigations and False Claims Act litigation relating to government price reporting and Medicaid reimbursement issues.

-- Represented Performing Provider System (PPS) under New York’s Delivery System Reform Incentive Payment (DSRIP) program comprised of over 4,000 medical providers.
+- Represented Performing Provider System (PPS) under New York’s DSRIP program comprised of over 4,000 medical providers.

 - Advised large multistate pathology laboratory in establishment and growth of technical component/professional component (TC/PC) arrangements between pathologists and physician groups.